 17. What Lies Behind Lies

-Each time I saw God’s words calling on us to be honest people and to speak accurately, I thought, “I have no problem with speaking accurately.
-Isn’t it just calling a spade a spade and telling things as they are?
+Each time I saw God’s words calling on us to be honest people and to speak accurately, I thought, “It’s easy to speak accurately.
+Isn’t it just calling a spade a spade and telling things objectively as they are?
 Isn’t that easy?
 What had always most annoyed me in this world were people who embellished when they spoke.”
 Because of this, I felt super confident, and I believed that I could easily practice the truth of being an honest person and speaking accurately.
-But only through God’s revelation did I discover that, without entering into the truth or changing one’s disposition, one can in no way speak accurately.
+But as the facts revealed themselves, I discovered that, without entering into the truth or changing one’s disposition, one can in no way speak accurately.

 Facing such circumstances, I felt completely puzzled: Why was it that my heart was willing to speak the truth, to speak accurately, but when I opened my mouth I could never speak objectively or accurately?
 With this question, I went before God to pray and to seek guidance.
 Afterward, I read this in a sermon: “Why can people never speak accurately?
 There are three primary reasons: One reason is because of people’s mistaken presumptions.
 The way they look at things is wrong, so they also speak inaccurately.
 The second reason is that their caliber is too lacking.
 They do things carelessly without any practical investigation and they like to listen to hearsay, with the result that they end up adding many embellishments.
 There is another reason, which is that people have bad dispositions.
 They use a mix of personal intentions when they speak and, in order to achieve their own objectives, they make up lies to cheat others and deliberately distort the truth to deceive people.
-This situation is man-made, and must be resolved by the pursuit of truth and by recognizing one’s own nature” (“To Be an Honest Person, You Must Speak Accurately and Act Conscientiously” in The Fellowship From the Above).
+This situation is man-made, and must be resolved by the pursuit of truth and by knowing one’s own nature” (The Fellowship From the Above).
 Once I saw these words I suddenly saw the light.
-Now I saw that to speak accurately was not as easy as I had thought.
-Without the truth, people’s outlook is thus absurd, and people’s corrupt dispositions cannot be changed—both these things can cause people to speak inaccurately.
-As for what I myself had shown, when I saw others appearing to do things in a way not in keeping with my own thoughts, I was too quick to judge them as having no compassion.
-When I saw others expressing a little corrupt disposition, I belittled and looked down upon them in my heart and I reached conclusions about them.
+Now I saw that to be an honest person and speak accurately was not as easy as I had thought.
+It is not that one can achieve it merely by clinging to rules, or by relying on one’s own willpower and self-restraint.
+The key is to understand the truth, transform one’s views on things, and change one’s life disposition, for only then can one resolve the problems at the root.
+When someone doesn’t understand the truth, they will then base their outlook on satanic knowledge and logic, and because they won’t thoroughly understand the true state and essence of things, there will naturally be a disparity between what they say and the facts, and it will be impossible for them to speak accurately.
+When someone is without the truth, they will be unable to resolve any of their various satanic dispositions and their speech will be constrained by concerns about profit, prestige and status.
+In this way, the things people say will naturally be greatly tainted, and the essence of their words will be lies.
+As for what I myself had shown, whenever I saw others doing things which did not conform to the way of the world, I would willfully judge them as being without compassion.
+When I saw others expressing a little corrupt disposition, I would judge them based on the surface of the problem without understanding thoroughly its essence.
 When I had an opinion on another person and reported their situation, I would exaggerate the facts and add embellishments.
-When there occurred deviations or flaws in my duty, for the sake of my own reputation and status, I would cheat others and trick God. … Weren’t these circumstances and expressions all brought about because I hadn’t entered into the truth, because my point of view was mistakenly presumptuous, because there had been no change in my disposition?
-Only now do I understand: Only when one understands the truth, enters the truth and changes one’s disposition can one speak accurately and treat everything that they encounter fairly and impartially.
+When there occurred deviations or flaws in my duty, for the sake of my own reputation and status, I would cheat others and trick God.
+Weren’t these circumstances and expressions all brought about because I hadn’t entered into the truth, because my point of view was mistakenly presumptuous, because there had been no change in my disposition?
+At that time I understood: Only when one understands the truth, changes one’s perspective of looking at things, and achieves changes in one’s disposition can one speak accurately and treat everything that they encounter fairly and impartially.